 R.J.M.
 (Ruud) Joosten (1964), CEO

-Mr Joosten earned a degree in business economics at VU Amsterdam in 1987 and an MBA from the University of Leuven in 1990.
+Mr Joosten earned a degree in Business Economics at VU Amsterdam in 1987 and an MBA from the University of Leuven in 1990.
 Mr Joosten started with AkzoNobel in 1996 as a marketing director, joining from Petrofina (currently PPG) where he began his career in 1988.
 At AkzoNobel he held management positions in sales and marketing and became managing director of Decorative Paints North and Eastern Europe in 2006.
-In 2013 he joined AkzoNobel’s Executive Committee and became responsible for the decorative paints business.
-In 2018, he became the chief operating officer of AkzoNobel, responsible for business performance of the coatings and paints businesses.
-Mr Joosten is a Dutch national.
-Information about Mr Joosten’s shareholding position is on pages 77-79.
+In 2013 he joined AkzoNobel’s Executive Committee and became responsible for the Decorative Paints business.
+In 2018, he became the Chief Operating Officer of AkzoNobel, responsible for business performance of the coatings and paints businesses.

 Mr Joosten has been a member of the Executive Board (CEO) of Royal BAM Group since September 2020.